-The method I am about to share has been a game-changer in my business and life.
+The method I am about to share has been a game-changer in my business and work life.
 I call it the Power of 3.
-Which came up after realizing how easy it is for us busy moms to get into the habit of being busy, and not necessarily productive.
+Which came up after realizing how easy it is for us as busy moms to get into the habit of being busy, and not necessarily productive.
 I realized that the fewer things I had going on, the faster I could get them done.
 And move on to the next thing on my goal list.

 The Power of 3 method is simply restricting yourself to just 3 things that you want to accomplish each day, week and quarter.

 There is a lot of science and psychology behind prioritizing and selecting just 3 things to focus on.
 This is why I hate to-do lists and multi-tasking.
 The evidence is already out there that these habits inhibit your productivity and keep you distracted and unfocused, making it even harder to hit your goals.

 So instead, here are 7 steps to using the Power of 3.
 This will help you start hitting your side hustle goals without overwhelm or trading family time for work…again:

 Step 1: Brainstorm all the ideas in your head about your work and what you want to do to hit your goals, starting with your quarterly Power of 3